Quick Hitches: Cast Steel VS Welded Steel

 Rhinox Hydraulic Quick Coupler fitted to a Kubota Mini Digger - Cast Steel Hitch

-Cast steel frames are renowned for their structural integrity, largely because they are often enhanced with additional elements like chromium or molybdenum, creating a stronger compound that’s more wear-resistant than the standard solid steel used in fabricated hitches.
+Cast steel frames are renowned for their structural strength and durability, because they are often enhanced with additional elements like chromium or molybdenum, creating a stronger compound that’s more wear-resistant than the standard solid steel used in fabricated hitches.
 As a result, even when made from similar grades of steel, cast steel hitches tend to be more durable than fabricated quick hitches, wearing down more slowly and delivering more consistent performance over time.
-Additionally, Cast steel hitches are free of welded seams, which are potential weak points.
+Additionally, cast steel hitch designs follow natural load paths and are free of welded seams, reducing stress concentration on potential weak points.
 Without these joints, the frame has a smooth, continuous surface that reduces stress concentrations, lowering the risk of cracks forming, especially in high-stress areas.
 In the rare event of failure, a fabricated steel hitch is more likely to bend, whereas a cast steel frame is more prone to snapping due to differences in their molecular structures.

 Rhinox Manual Quick Hitch - Fabricated Steel Hitch